Metrics in Detail

 When Contact Handle Time is reported on a per-Agent basis, it is labeled as Work Session Handle Time.
 This refers to the part of the total Contact Handle Time contributed by that specific Agent and is not limited to Contacts accepted on a particular day.

 Because Contacts are Channel-specific, and sometimes Contacts on different Channels can overlap or occur simultaneously, Contact Handle Time is attributed to only one Channel/Contact at a given time.
-Gladly determines which Contact to attribute the handle time to based on a sorted list of Channels, starting with the most synchronous Channel, and ending with the least synchronous.
+Gladly determines which Contact to attribute the handle time to based on a sorted list of Channels, starting with the most synchronous Channel and ending with the least synchronous.
 Specifically, that sorted list is:

 1. Phone Call